conda-forge/openblas-feedstock/README.md

 Installing openblas
 ===================

-Installing `openblas` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `openblas` from the `conda-forge/label/openblas_dev` channel can be achieved by adding `conda-forge/label/openblas_dev` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/openblas_dev
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libopenblas, libopenblas-ilp64, openblas, openblas-ilp64` can be installed with `conda`:
+Once the `conda-forge/label/openblas_dev` channel has been enabled, `libopenblas, libopenblas-ilp64, openblas, openblas-ilp64` can be installed with `conda`:

 ```
 conda install libopenblas libopenblas-ilp64 openblas openblas-ilp64